hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/minbft.md

 <!-- describe the purpose of the pull request, as well as its benefits
-     and possible concerns related to the proposed changes --> This pull request implements handling of the ViewChange message type.
+     and possible concerns related to the proposed changes --> This pull request extends the client state representation with additional functionality required for view change implementation.

 <!-- and reference any issues resolved by the pull request, e.g. #123 -->
-Resolves: #178
+Related to #179

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-17 17:54:49 +0000 UTC
+        Created At 2022-02-01 17:03:02 +0000 UTC
     </div>
 </div>